 Reading and discussing award-winning books encourages awareness of diverse times, incidents, and regions of the American experience.
 It also exposes the reader to great writing.
 Plus, discussing what makes a book worthy of an award is always an eye-opening experience because everyone’s idea of “worthy” is different.

 Award-winning books don’t have to be confined to the Pulitzer.
-There are, of course, Nobel prizes, National Book Award, the Edgar, the Booker, and The Colby, just to name a very few.
+There are Nobel Prizes, the National Book Award, the Edgar, the Booker, and The Colby, just to name a few.

 The language of book talk

 When people ask me if I speak another language, I sometimes want to say, “Yes.
 I speak Book-ish.” because talking about books is a language all its own, a joy-filled jargon that other bibliophiles understand.

 Lily King said in her recent novel, Writers and Lovers:

 “It’s a particular kind of pleasure, of intimacy, loving a book with someone.”

 You bet.
 Book talk is intimate.
 It’s revealing.
 It’s eye-opening, earth-shaking, and mind-melding.